This post may contain affiliate links. Please read our disclosure policy.

 🫶 And that is it, subscribe for more!

 • While I love my Royal Ossetra by Imperia, it is expensive.
-If you are looking to save some money, another great option is Tsar Nicoulai Classic Caviar.
+If you are looking to save some money, another great option is Tsar Nicoulai Classic Caviar and would also work well in these Caviar Baked Potatoes.

 • You can use sour cream instead of créme fraîche.